Javascript is not enabled.

 • Missed sign-up period because of circumstances out of your control.

-Submit a special enrollment form if you’re enrolling because of one of these circumstances.
+You’ll need to submit a special enrollment form in the case of any of these circumstances.

 What is a general enrollment period?

-If you didn’t sign up for Medicare Part B during your initial enrollment period and you don’t qualify for a special enrollment period, the next general enrollment period is when you’ll be allowed to sign up.
-The GEP also applies if you missed your IEP and you don’t qualify for premium-free Part A.
+If you didn’t sign up for Medicare Part B during your initial enrollment period and you don’t qualify for a special enrollment period, your next chance is during the general enrollment period.
+You can also enroll at this time if you missed your IEP and you don’t qualify for premium-free Part A.

 The general enrollment period runs Jan.
-1 to March 31, and your coverage begins the first of the month after you sign up.
-You may have a to pay a late enrollment penalty.
+1 to March 31 each year.
+Your coverage begins the first of the month after you sign up but you may have to pay a late enrollment penalty.

 You can’t enroll online during a GEP.
 To enroll in Part B, you must complete Form CMS-40B and mail it or return it to a Social Security office.

 See the Social Security Administration’s instructions or call SSA at 800-772-1213 for more information.
-You must call SSA if you need to enroll in both Part A and Part B during a GEP.
+You must call SSA if you need to enroll in both Part A and Part B during a general enrollment period.

 Keep in mind